Apply for a residence permit for the purpose of employing qualified tolerated persons

-You can also obtain a residence permit if you have obtained your professional qualification abroad, have been in qualified employment without interruption for three years and have not relied on public funds (with the exception of benefits to cover the necessary costs of accommodation and heating) within the last year before applying for the residence permit for your livelihood and that of your family members or other household members. goods.
+You can also obtain a residence permit if you have obtained your professional qualification abroad, have been engaged in qualified employment without interruption for three years and have not applied for public funds (with the exception of benefits to cover the necessary costs of accommodation and heating) within the last year before applying for the residence permit for your livelihood and that of your family members or other household members. were instructed.
 Qualified employment exists when it is usually carried out by persons with skills, knowledge and abilities acquired in qualified vocational training or academic training.
 Shorter interruptions (up to three months) are usually harmless,

-The residence permit is issued for a limited period of time.
-Holders of the training tonation permit are granted a residence permit for two years if they wish to pursue an employment equivalent to that acquired in vocational training.
+The residence permit is issued for a limited period of time for the duration of the employment.
+Holders of the training toleration are granted a residence permit for two years if they wish to pursue employment equivalent to that acquired in vocational training.

 - Valid passport or passport replacement

 - Current biometric photo